-Accumulation systems all serve the same general purpose: keeping the line running without interruption.
+Accumulation tables and conveyors all serve the same general purpose: keeping the line running without interruption.
 Accumulation ensures your machines always have a steady supply of product to process by providing buffers so that even if one machine goes down, e.g., a labeler runs out of paper, the rest of the line keeps working.
-(Accumulation may also be used to reorient, single-file, double-file, route products to other machines, etc., but the objective is still the same — keeping lines running.)
+(Accumulation systems may also be used to reorient, single-file, double-file, route products to other machines, etc., but the objective is still the same — keeping lines running.)

 But just because accumulators have a common purpose doesn’t mean they’re all created equal.
 There are many different options available in terms of how the accumulation is accomplished.

 We focus on standardized products because we believe, to quote Hunter S. Thompson, “Anything worth doing, is worth doing right.”
-Here are three key features that make Garvey’s accumulation systems the best there is.
+Here are three key features that make Garvey’s accumulation tables and conveyors the best there is.

 Pressureless loop technology